campbead/adamcampbell-website-update/content/post/2022-07-15-creating-a-data-graphic-for-wikipedia/index.markdown

 ## Step 2 - Upload to Github
 Once your code is ready, you can upload to Github.
 I won't go into the details here but [this is a good introduction to using Github if you need it](https://lab.github.com/githubtraining/introduction-to-github).

 The important part is to use the correct license with your Github Repository.
-Wikimedia requires using a[ Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license for the image, so I chose to use the same license for the code to generate the image.
+Wikimedia Commons requires using a[ Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license for the image, so I chose to use the same license for the code to generate the image.

 Unfortunately, this license isn't a default license on Github so you'll have to generate the license yourself.
 However, I found a great resource to use the [CC Attribution-ShareAlike 4.0 International license](https://github.com/santisoler/cc-licenses#cc-attribution-sharealike-40-international).
 That guide shows how to update your README.md and LICENSE files in your Github repository with the appropriate details.